Slot Vs Holes Vs Groove Vs Keyway

-They are different types of holes which are mentioned below.
+They are different types of holes that are mentioned below.

 Slot Hole Design Consideration :

 Slotted holes are widely used in most sorts of mechanical design.
-Apply mainly in precisely fine tuning for uncontrollable dimension beforehand, alignment accuracy, fixation in certain direction meanwhile keeping slipping free in other directions , and so on.
-Such as tension device of belt pulley, thermal stress protection for slender bar structural parts or long spindle shafts, alignment accuracy in complex dimension chain, mechanism for enhancing tolerance and eliminating accumulated error.
+Apply mainly in precisely fine-tuning for uncontrollable dimensions beforehand, alignment accuracy, fixation in certain direction meanwhile keeping slipping free in other directions, and so on.
+Such as tension device of belt pulley, thermal stress protection for slender bar structural parts or long spindle shafts, alignment accuracy in complex dimension chain, a mechanism for enhancing tolerance, and eliminating accumulated error.

-In mechanical design, some principles and factors we should take into account include: the shape and travel of the slotted holes, the structural strength affected by the holes, and so on.
-In actual application, they can be classified into follow types: singleton slotted holes, coupled slotted holes.
+In mechanical design, some principles and factors we should take into account include the shape and travel of the slotted holes, the structural strength affected by the holes, and so on.
+In actual application, they can be classified into the following types: singleton slotted holes, coupled slotted holes.

-Slotted Holes Slotted holes can be dimensioned several different ways.
+Slotted Holes Slotted holes can be dimensioned in several different ways.

 a.
 Center points on the longitudinal axis are located and the radii are indicated with a note.